 1. SARMs Increase Lean Muscle Mass and Promote Fat Loss

 Preliminary studies have shown that one or more SARMs increase lean muscle mass and muscle strength.
-A study on SARMs, for example, found that SARMs differ from commonly used androgenic steroids.
+A survey on SARMs, for example, found that SARMs differ from commonly used androgenic steroids.

-This is by their ability to stimulate muscle mass and bone growth with lesser prostatic effects and virilizing effects in female animals.
-This finding can elicit more research related to muscle wasting disorders and their effects on prostate cancer.
+This is due to their ability to stimulate muscle mass and bone growth with lesser prostatic and virilizing effects in female animals.
+This finding can elicit more research related to muscle wasting disorders and their impact on prostate cancer.

 2. Primary or Secondary Hypogonadism (potential therapy for reduced testosterone production)